The UCC Works Internship Pathway is a period of unpaid work experience in a UCC Campus organisation or department.

 Students participating in the UCC Works Internship Pathway are required to complete a minimum of forty hours placement within the organisation.
 This is certified by a record of attendance form signed by the internship provider.
 Students are then required to complete a reflective report and update their CV in order to qualify for the UCC WORKS AWARD.

-The Reflective Reports must be submitted to firstname.lastname@example.org in February 2021.
-The Ceremony will take place March 2021.
+The Reflective Reports must be submitted to firstname.lastname@example.org.
+You must submit your Reflective Report in mid-March 2021.
+Please check the UCC Works Facebook , Instagram and Twitter and for updates.
+The Ceremony will take place April 2021.

 How to keep track of your UCC Works hours and register: